 Growth Funds and ETFs

-Given their volatile high-risk nature, an excellent way to invest in growth stocks is through growth mutual funds or ETFs.
-You can buy a basket of stocks in a range of market caps, from large-caps to small caps.
+Given their volatile, high-risk nature, an excellent way to invest in growth stocks is through growth mutual funds or ETFs.
+You can buy a basket of stocks in a range of market caps, from large caps to small caps.
 Two examples are the Vanguard Growth Index (VIGAX) or Fidelity Growth (FDGRX).
-Here is Morningstar’s Best Growth Funds and the best Exchange-traded funds (ETFs).
+Here are Morningstar’s Best Growth Funds and the best Exchange-traded funds (ETFs).
 While the tech sector is growth-oriented, you may want to research the many subsectors within that category.
 Beyond pure tech, other sectors to consider: health care, online retail, and fintech.